MyHush/hushchat/README.md

 ## Why not just use Signal?

 Signal requires phone numbers and is a centralized service.
 HushChat is completely anonymous and decentralized and requires absolutely no metadata be given to any centralized third parties.
+Signal is also not fully open source, the backend servers are NOT OPEN SOURCE, and so, Signal should be considered "open core" and not fully open source.
+HushChat is Free Software!
+We are about your freedom, Moxie cares about his Silicon Valley friends.

 ## How does it compare to Conceal (CCX) and LOKI chat systems (Session) ?